sandordargo/sandordargo.github.io/_posts/2022-6-29-cpp-standardized.md

 ## Non-standard C++

-The language started out as an extension of the C programming language which itself was an improved version of [B](https://en.wikipedia.org/wiki/B_(programming_language).
+The language started out as an extension of the C programming language which itself was an improved version of <a href="https://en.wikipedia.org/wiki/B_(programming_language)">B</a>.
 In 1979, the Danish computer scientist, [Bjarne Stroustrup](https://www.stroustrup.com/) started to work on an extension that was called *"C with classes"*.

 Yet, we cannot tell that C++, or at the moment *"C with classes"* is simply based on C. While Stroustrup was working on his PhD thesis, among other languages he learnt Simula.
 Simula is considered the first object-oriented programming language.
 One could create classes and organize them into hierarchical models.